Relativistic Atomic Effects of Dark Matter Electron Scattering: Factorization with Free Electron Scattering Amplitude

-The negative $|\mathcal M|^2$ and hence negative differential cross section arise from imposing the kinematics and phase space for free electrons onto the scattering with bound electron.
-A consistent description of the DM scattering with bound electron from first principles is needed as we detail below, with a brief summary as conclusion to be found at the end of \gsec{sec:factorization}.
+The negative $|\mathcal M|^2$ and hence negative differential cross section arise from the inconsistency of imposing the free-electron phase space and kinematics onto the scattering with bound electron.
+Especially, a bound atomic electron has fermion motion with initial momentum such that for the same momentum transfer from the DM side the final-state electron recoil can have much wider distribution than the free-electron case.
+Although the issue manifests only in a special region of the DM parameter space with high DM velocity, it already indicates a fundamental inconsistency in the theoretical description.
+A well-defined framework should be applicable across the entire kinematic parameter space.
+Below, we detail a consistent description of the DM scattering with bound electron from first principles with a brief summary as conclusion to be found at the end of \gsec{sec:factorization}.